Skip to content

 Cons

-Jive has rebranded to GoTo Connect, a VoIP service provider available to businesses in Canada.
+GoTo Connect is a VoIP service provider available to businesses in Canada.
 You can use the platform to create an unlimited number of phone number extensions and set up virtual meetings using video conferencing tools.

-But GoTo Connect is somewhat limited compared to other business VoIP providers.
-The platform doesn’t offer unlimited calling to the US and Canada and limits the amount of toll-free minutes you can use per month (no matter how much you upgrade).
+As you may have noticed, GoTo Connect is somewhat limited compared to other business VoIP phone services.
+The platform offers just 1,000 pooled toll-free minutes per month shared between users (no matter how much you upgrade).

 • Local, vanity, and toll-free Canadian numbers